acoli-repo/AURIS/guidelines/Readme.md

 The current draft version is under `draft/`.

 Annotators should use the latest, non-draft version, and mark **explicitly** in the metadata which version they refer to.

+## Discourse extension

+Draft under `discourse-extension/`.
+Currently not integrated with the annotation manual because it requires sentence-level annotation, not word-level annotation.